 > the cortex, which can cool the ‘heat’ of responses from the central & primitive parts of our brain, allowing a person’s conscious to decide how to respond, or totally inhibit acting on impulses.

-However, some severely depressed people don’t have the correct balance of brain activity, so are not able to recognize & control their anger, which can lead to violent rages.
+However, severely depressed people may not have the correct balance of brain activity, so are not able to recognize & control their anger, which can lead to violent rages.
 (Darin Dougherty, Asst.
 Prof.)

 SITEs: “Trauma response to Anger” // “Brain and Development effected after Child Abuse”

-◆ Researchers at the Hotchkiss Brain Institute in Calgary, Canada, discovered that one of the effects on the brain of anger is that neurons in the hypothalamus can become compromised.
+◆ Researchers at the Hotchkiss Brain Institute in Calgary, Canada, discovered that one of the effects that anger has on the brain – is that neurons in the hypothalamus stop working properly.

-Normally these neurons receive chemical signals that prompt them to either switch on or off.
+Normally these neurons (cells) receive chemical signals that prompt them to either switch on or off.

-Neuro-transmitters produced when we feel angry interfere with these functions, jeopardizing the brain’s ability to slow oneself down, by blocking the growth of new neurons & causing the death of existing neurons – leading to depression, memory impairment & learning problems.
+Certain neuro-transmitter chemicals produced when we’re angry interfere with these functions, jeopardizing the brain’s ability to slow itself down, by blocking the growth of new neurons & causing the death of existing ones – leading to depression, memory impairment & learning problems.

-“Happiness Hormones” are mono-amines, the main neurotransmitters which animate the brain (how neurons transfer an impulse between them over a synapse) .
+“Happiness Hormones” are mono-amines, the main neuro-transmitters which animate the brain (how neurons transfer an impulse between them across a synaptic space) .

 They’re associated with a variety of moods, playing a vital role in feeling, thinking & acting (T.E.A).
-When they’re up & running correctly, they produce a sense of well-being, & include:
+When they’re up & running correctly, they produce a sense of well-being.
+These include:

 ‣ Serotonin, involved in emotion, overall mood, & keeping aggressive social responses in check.
 When low, it’s harder to control our reactions when we’re angry